 Information Technology for Society

-What is Information Technology for Society?
+What is “Information Technology for Society”?

 Category Specific Rules

 Multidisciplinary teams are strongly encouraged.
 For additional information about general contest rules, timing, and how to apply, please refer to the Contest Application Requirements.

-In addition to submitting a pre-proposal and full-proposal, if a team is selected as a finalist, at least one member of that team must attend the IT for Society Poster Session in April 2013 (exact date TBD), where judges from this category will have an additional opportunity to evaluate your project idea.
+In addition to submitting a pre-proposal and full-proposal, if a team is selected as a finalist, at least one member of that team must attend the IT for Society Poster Session in April 2014 (exact date TBD), where judges from this category will have an additional opportunity to evaluate your project idea.

 CITRIS conducts research on problems that have a major impact on our economy and quality of life: conserving energy; education; saving lives, property, and productivity in the wake of disasters; boosting transportation efficiency; advancing diagnosis and treatment of disease; and expanding business growth through much richer personalized information services.
 More than 400 faculty members in engineering, science, social science, law, information management, health care, and other disciplines at four UC campuses (Berkeley, Davis, Santa Cruz, Merced) are collaborating with researchers at more than 60 supporting companies on CITRIS research.